What I Learned from 131,520 GPU Optimization Attempts: When Benchmarks Measure the Wrong Thing

 return out.to(x.dtype)

-Again, not kernel optimization.
-Just enabling hardware features and using mixed precision through a configuration flag.
+Again, this is not kernel optimization.
+It enables hardware features and uses mixed precision through a configuration flag.

 The Pattern

-These approaches can yield significant speedups, but they aren't what anyone would call GPU kernel optimization.
-They're PyTorch programming tricks.
+These approaches can yield significant speedups, but they are not GPU kernel optimization.
+They are PyTorch programming techniques.

-What makes this particularly interesting, and what I think is the most useful finding from the whole effort, is that this wasn't a case of unclear instructions.
+The most useful finding from this effort concerns what might be called abstraction level drift.
+The agents were not responding to unclear instructions.
 I spent considerable effort prompt engineering the models to write actual CUDA kernels and low-level optimizations.
-The AIDE framework I used explicitly instructs agents to write GPU kernels rather than high-level PyTorch code, to focus on memory access patterns, thread organization, and hardware utilization, and to optimize at the kernel level rather than the framework level.
+The AIDE framework explicitly instructs agents to write GPU kernels rather than high-level PyTorch code, to focus on memory access patterns, thread organization, and hardware utilization, and to optimize at the kernel level rather than the framework level.

 Despite all of this, both Claude Sonnet and GPT-OSS consistently defaulted to high-level API manipulation.
-They often found the easiest path to the stated objective rather than following the specified method.
+They found the path of least resistance to the stated objective rather than following the specified method.
 When asked to "optimize GPU kernels," the models interpreted this as "make GPU code faster by any means" rather than "improve kernel-level implementations."

-Even with explicit prompting to stay at the kernel level, both models showed a consistent tendency to drift upward in abstraction.
-They would start with kernel-level modifications but gradually shift to framework-level optimizations over the course of a run.
-This suggests that training data biases models toward higher-level solutions that appear more frequently in the code they were trained on.
+Even with explicit prompting to stay at the kernel level, both models showed a consistent tendency to drift upward in abstraction over the course of a run.
+They would start with kernel-level modifications but gradually shift to framework-level optimizations.
+This suggests that training data biases models toward higher-level solutions that appear more frequently in their training corpus.

 This has real implications for research applications where methodology matters as much as results.
-If models consistently circumvent intended approaches while technically satisfying objectives, it becomes difficult to use them to study capabilities in specific domains.
+If models consistently circumvent intended approaches while technically satisfying objectives, using them to study capabilities in specific domains becomes difficult.

-This experience exposed several real problems with how we design and use benchmarks for AI code generation.
+This experience exposed several problems with how we design and use benchmarks for AI code generation.

 The first is the gap between task specification and task implementation.
-I thought I was studying "GPU kernel optimization," but the benchmark actually measures "making PyTorch code faster by any means necessary."
-The agents found the easiest path to better performance, which wasn't through kernel-level optimization.
+I intended to study "GPU kernel optimization," but the benchmark actually measured "making PyTorch code faster by any means necessary."
+The agents found the easiest path to better performance, which was not through kernel-level optimization.
 A benchmark that accepts solutions at any abstraction level will inadvertently measure optimization at whatever level is easiest.

 The second is that validation beyond correctness matters.
-The benchmark checks that outputs match and that performance improves, but doesn't validate the method of improvement.
-This is like studying mathematical problem-solving ability but accepting calculator use as evidence of mathematical insight.
+The benchmark checks that outputs match and that performance improves, but does not validate the method of improvement.
+This is analogous to studying mathematical problem-solving ability but accepting calculator use as evidence of mathematical insight.

 The third is that these problems compound.
-Perhaps most concerning are cases where "optimized" kernels achieve speedup by simply not computing the correct result.
-Community analysis has identified examples where kernels with incorrect launch configurations only compute partial results, where "optimizations" skip significant portions of the computation, and where code produces speedup because it's doing less work rather than doing the same work more efficiently.
+Perhaps most concerning are cases where "optimized" kernels achieve speedup by not computing the correct result.
+Community analysis has identified examples where kernels with incorrect launch configurations only compute partial results, where "optimizations" skip significant portions of the computation, and where code produces speedup because it is doing less work rather than doing the same work more efficiently.

 A Known Problem

-My experience isn't isolated.
-The benchmark creators have acknowledged some of these problems.
+This experience is not isolated.
+The benchmark creators have acknowledged some of these issues.
 In their blog post about KernelBench v0.1, they note that "speedup without constraints is an imprecise target" and that models can "change algorithms entirely" rather than optimizing kernels.
-But the fundamental validation issues remain unaddressed in the current version.
+The fundamental validation issues remain unaddressed in the current version.

 Several research groups have reported impressive results using this benchmark, with claims of substantial automated optimization capabilities.
 If the underlying evaluations are measuring high-level API usage rather than kernel optimization, these results may not represent the progress they appear to show.

-Looking back at my findings through this lens, the picture changes entirely.
+Viewed through this lens, the findings change entirely.
 The convergence on three techniques likely reflects which PyTorch APIs agents learned to use from training data, not fundamental optimization principles.
-The scaling patterns might show how long it takes agents to discover effective PyTorch tricks rather than genuine optimization discovery.
+The scaling patterns may show how long it takes agents to discover effective PyTorch substitutions rather than genuine optimization discovery.
 The cross-model convergence suggests both models learned similar high-level optimization strategies from similar training data.

-I was studying LLM code generation patterns, not GPU optimization capabilities.
+The study was measuring LLM code generation patterns, not GPU optimization capabilities.

-For future work in this area, I think three things need to change.
+For future work in this area, three things need to change.
 Benchmarks need explicit abstraction level constraints that specify whether solutions must be CUDA kernels, assembly code, or can use high-level APIs.
 Evaluation needs process validation alongside outcome validation, checking not just that the solution works and is fast but that it uses the intended optimization approach.
-And benchmarks should require incremental improvement from a reasonable baseline rather than an artificially weak one that invites wholesale replacement.
+Benchmarks should require incremental improvement from a reasonable baseline rather than an artificially weak one that invites wholesale replacement.

-The experiment cost me $5,024 and several months.
+The experiment cost $5,024 and several months.
 The original research question remains unanswered.
-But the failure was more instructive than I expected.
+The failure was, however, more instructive than expected.

-The core lesson is simple: when you give a capable optimizer an objective and a method, it will optimize for the objective and ignore the method.
-This is true of the LLMs I was testing.
-It's also true of researchers who rely on automated metrics without examining what's actually being produced.
-I fell into exactly the trap I was trying to study.
+The core lesson is straightforward: when given an objective and a method, a capable optimizer will optimize for the objective and disregard the method.
+This applies to the LLMs being tested.
+It also applies to researchers who rely on automated metrics without examining what is actually being produced.
+I fell into exactly the trap I was attempting to study.

-The useful output from this work isn't the scaling laws or the optimization taxonomy.
-It's the observation that current models systematically drift toward higher abstraction levels even under explicit instruction not to, and that our benchmarks aren't designed to catch this.
-Both of those are worth knowing before you spend $5,000 finding out the hard way.
+The useful output from this work is not the scaling laws or the optimization taxonomy.
+It is the observation that current models systematically drift toward higher abstraction levels even under explicit instruction not to, and that our benchmarks are not designed to detect this.
+Both of those observations are worth knowing before investing $5,000 in finding out the hard way.

 This post reflects my personal research experience and observations.
 The benchmarks and tools mentioned serve important roles in the research community, and these observations are intended to contribute to ongoing discussions about evaluation methodology rather than to disparage specific projects or researchers.